 Many are under the impression that tax debt cannot be discharged through bankruptcy.
 Yet, tax debt could qualify for elimination under certain conditions in either Chapter 7 or Chapter 13 bankruptcy .

-Certain tax debt may be eligible for discharge under the following requirements:
+Tax debt may be eligible for discharge under these requirements:

 - Three years before filing your petition your taxes were due.
 The timing may vary if tax returns related to outstanding tax debt had an extension request.